transistorsoft/react-native-background-geolocation/README.md

       // HTTP / SQLite config
       url: 'http://posttestserver.com/post.php?dir=cordova-background-geolocation',
-      batchSync: true,       // <-- [Default: false] Set true to sync locations to server in a single HTTP request.
+      batchSync: false,       // <-- [Default: false] Set true to sync locations to server in a single HTTP request.
       autoSync: true,         // <-- [Default: true] Set true to sync each location to server as it arrives.
       maxDaysToPersist: 1,    // <-- Maximum days to persist a location in plugin's SQLite database when HTTP fails
       headers: {